 If there was ever a time to develop a slew of self-care ideas its during COVID-19.
-Self-care doesn’t have to break the bank, Corona is doing a pretty good job of that all on its own.
+Self-care doesn’t have to break the bank; Corona is doing a pretty good job of that all on its own.
 I prefer to keep it simple and free.

 Before you know it, I’ll be back to complaining about traffic, slow internet, and people who complain. 😬

 When times get tough, I fall back on the basics: air, shelter, water, and food.

 Occasionally. leads to sleep.
 Wellllll, more than occasionally it ends up a nap.
-Its fine, the Dalai Lama falls asleep during meditation too and he says, “Sleep is the best meditation.”
+It’s fine, the Dalai Lama falls asleep during meditation too and he says, “Sleep is the best meditation.”
 Love that guy!

 When I needed a kick of motivation I visited with the decluttering goddess, Marie Kondo.
-She makes gives me warm and fuzzy feelings about saying buh-bye to stuff that doesn’t spark joy.
-When I need the motivation to be a bit stronger, like a push off a cliff, I watch an episode of Hoarders.
+She dishes out warm and fuzzy feelings about saying buh-bye to stuff that doesn’t spark joy.
+When my motivation needed more of push, like off a cliff, I watch an episode of Hoarders.

 Drug of Choice: Water

-Since my body is made up of mostly water it makes sense that when I am lacking water I feel…. icky.
-I do little hacks to ensure I get my water fix.
+Since my body is made up of mostly water it makes sense that when I am lacking water, I feel…. icky.
+I do little life hacks to ensure I get my water fix.
 I drink a glass of water when I wake up, during my meals, and I carry around a reusable water bottle.

 Convenience is still king.
 If its handy and cheap, chances are I’ll be taking advantage of it!